Foreclosure and mortgage assistance programs from Bank of America.

 Bank of America home loans assistance programs and customer contacts

 BOA has a customer service group that was created to explore all solutions with customers.
 Agents and counselors are available over the phone, and homeowners who are currently behind on their mortgage or who expect difficulty in the future should not hesitate to call.
-Find information on Bank of America home loans assistance.
+They address all sorts of loans, whether a refi or initial mortgage that was entered into.
+Find information on Bank of America home loans services assistance.

 Reduction or suspension of payments